Nicolejillela/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction

 One of the most prominent use cases of machine learning is “Fintech” (Financial Technology for those who aren't buzz-word aficionados); a large subset of which is in the stock market.
 Financial theorists, and data scientists for the better part of the last 50 years, have been employed to make sense of the marketplace in order to increase return on investment.
 However, due to the multidimensional nature of the problem, the scale of the system, and inherent variation with time, it has been an overwhelmingly tough challenge for humans to solve, even with the assistance of conventional data analytics tools.
 However, with the onset of recent advancements in machine learning applications, the field has been evolving to utilize non-deterministic solutions the “learn” what is going on in order to make more accurate predictions.

+In this article I will demonstrate a simple stock price prediction model and exploring how “tuning” the model affects the results.
+This article is intended to be easy to follow, as it is an introduction, so more advanced readers may need to bear with me.

 Step 1: Choosing the data